Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 In the conclusion of _Gender Trouble_, Judith Butler closes by arguing that we must "denaturalize" gender and thereby end the policing of it.
-Is the crux of the problem that we must justify that we truly "biogals," natural women and truly born to be such, or that there is even the conception of a "proper woman"?
+Is the crux of the problem that we must justify that we are truly "biogals," natural women and truly born to be such, or that there is even the conception of a "proper woman"?
-Is the problem that our sex does not necessarily imply a gender, or that anything ever could possibly imply, demand, or enforce a gender?
+Is the problem that our sex does not necessarily imply a gender, or that anything ever could possibly imply, demand, or enforce a set of gender?
 Is the problem that others see our gender differently than we believe is right, or that we attempt to justify some kind of gendered essence?

-I believe that to move forward, we must move beyond gender―that is not to say we must forgo its existence, but that the framework must begin with the element our society deems indiscutable, that is, sex.
+I believe that to move forward, we must move beyond gender―that is not to say we must forgo its existence, but that the framework must begin with the element our society deems indiscutable.
+That is, sex.

-### The Body: Not Just a Vessel, but The Performance
+### The Body: Not Just a Vessel, But The Performance

 On my first read through of _Gender Trouble_, I interpreted gender to be the focus of discussion, and the theory of performativity to be deeply focused on